Wondering if bangs will change your life?

 Finally for a more finished look, she slide cuts from the bangs down to the longer ends to aid in blending.
 Remembering to BARELY put any tension on the scissor as you glide it down your hair.

-If the mere thought of carving out your own bangs turns you into a nervous wreck just cut a little at a time so you don’t cut too much.
+Yet if the mere thought of carving out your own bangs turns you into a nervous wreck just cut a little at a time so you don’t cut too much.
 You can always go back and trim them back a bit further.

 See?
 Cutting “see-through” bangs doesn’t have to mean “shear” terror.